Force launches new police officer entry routes

 1. Police Constable Degree Apprenticeship (PCDA)

-A three-year professional policing degree apprenticeship, providing an exciting opportunity for successful applicants to achieve a degree in Professional Policing Practice with the University of Central Lancashire (UCLan) following appointment as a police officer.
+A three-year professional policing degree apprenticeship, providing an exciting opportunity for successful applicants to achieve a degree in professional policing practice with UCLan whilst serving as a police officer.

 2. Degree Holder Entry Programme (DHEP)

-A two-year academic professional policing diploma, providing the opportunity for successful applicants with any degree (except in Professional Policing) to achieve a diploma in Professional Policing Practice with UCLan following appointment as a police officers.
+A two-year academic professional policing diploma, providing the opportunity for successful applicants with any degree (except in professional policing practice) to achieve a diploma in professional policing practice with UCLan whilst serving as a police officers.

 3. Pre-Join Degree Route